ziapeltagames/six-winters/docs/RULES.md

 ## Obstacle Surge

-In a three player game, place one more obstacle in play, following the **New Obstacles** steps above.
-In a four player game, place two new obstacles following the **New Obstacles** steps.
+In a three player game, place one more obstacle in play, following the **new obstacles** steps above.
+In a four player game, place two new obstacles following the **new obstacles** steps.

 `Three and four player games have more obstacles, but they come out after determining threats.`